bangbangcon/west/content/Speakers.md

 Michael Arntzenius"/>
 <span class="talk-title">Software patterns... from the 9th century?!!</span>

-In 9th century Europe, agriculture underwent a major refactoring ?  all to change a single magic constant.
+In 9th century Europe, agriculture underwent a major refactoring &mdash; all to change a single magic constant.
 Traditionally, farmers left half their land uncultivated, to let it recover depleted nutrients; now they started leaving only a third fallow.
 This generates 33% more food on the same land!
 Sounds